National Convention: The Plain

-Trial and execution of king
+Trial and execution of the king

 The Convention's unanimous declaration of a French Republic on 21 September 1792 left open the fate of the former king.
 A commission was therefore established to examine the evidence against him while the Convention's Legislation Committee considered legal aspects of any future trial.
 Most Montagnards favoured judgment and execution, but the Girondins were divided concerning Louis's fate, with some arguing for royal inviolability, others supporting clemency and still others advocating lesser punishment or banishment.
-On 13 November, Robespierre stated in the Convention that a Constitution which Louis had violated himself, despite declaring his inviolability, could not be used in his defence.
-Robespierre had been taken ill and had done little other than support Saint-Just, who gave his first major speech, in his argument against the king's inviolability.
+On 13 November Robespierre stated that a constitution which Louis had violated, despite declaring his inviolability, could not be used in his defence.
+Robespierre had been taken ill and had done little other than support Montagnard leader Louis Antoine de Saint-Just, who gave his first major speech, in his argument against the king's inviolability.
 On 20 November, opinion turned sharply against Louis following the discovery of a secret cache of 726 documents consisting of Louis's personal communications with bankers and ministers.
-At his trial, he claimed not to recognise documents that had been clearly signed by himself.
+At his trial, he claimed not to recognise documents that had been clearly signed by him.

-The trial began on 10 December.
-The Montagnards put the debate on the ideological level.
-Louis XVI was classified as an enemy, who was alien to the body of the nation and as a "usurper".
-Balloting began on 15 January 1793.
-Each deputy explained his vote at the rostrum.
-The vote against the king was unanimous.
-There was to be no popular referendum, as Girondins had hoped.
-The fatal vote started on 16 January and continued until the next day.
-Of the 726 deputies present, 361 declared themselves for the death penalty without condition, 26 voted for death on condition that the Mailhe amendment be applied, 334 were opposed (incl.
-44 who voted for death with reprieve), 5 abstained or recused.
-On 19 January, the question of reprieve was put to a vote: 380 votes were cast against and 310 for (2 voted on condition, 10 abstained or recused).
-Each time, the Girondins had split.

-On the morning of 21 January, the Convention ordered the entire National Guard to line both sides of the route to the scaffold.
-Louis was beheaded at the Place de la Revolution.
-Within the nation, "voters" and "appellants", those against or for the execution of Louis, swore undying hatred of each other.
-The rest of Europe, fearing the outcome of the French Revolution in their own countries, decreed a war of extermination against regicides.